Risk factors for depression

-Having an immediate family member who suffers from depression increases the risk of developing depression.
-There is a belief that depression may be genetic, however, the exact manner in which depression is passed through genes is not yet fully proven or understood.
+Having an immediate family member who suffers from depression increases your risk, and depression does seem to have a genetic component.
+However, the exact manner in which depression is passed on through the genes isn’t yet fully proven or understood.

 Traumatic experiences during childhood have been linked to an increased risk of depression.
-Such experiences include the following:
+These experiences include: